Cecily White

 Cecily is a leading regulatory junior with particular expertise in police misconduct.
 She regularly appears before misconduct panels and in related appeals, judicial reviews, and disputes over the application of the police misconduct regime.
 In 2023 Cecily was nominated by The Legal 500 as professional disciplinary and regulatory junior of the year.

-Chambers & Partners 2023
+Chambers & Partners 2025

 Professional Discipline & Regulatory

-Cecily has successfully presented gross misconduct and “fast track” cases against senior counsel including silks.
+Cecily has successfully presented numerous gross misconduct and “fast track” cases against senior counsel including silks.
 She is adept at drafting charges, responding to procedural challenges, and navigating the police conduct and performance regimes.
 Recent cases have involved allegations of sexual assault and harassment; inappropriate relationships with colleagues, witnesses and victims of crime; dishonesty and corruption.

 Cecily frequently advises on the handling of complaints, recordable conduct matters and referrals to the Independent Office for Police Conduct; and the relationship between criminal, misconduct, civil and employment proceedings.
 She has advised on and acted in numerous appeals before the Police Appeals Tribunal and judicial reviews arising out of decisions taken by appropriate authorities and misconduct panels.